PostHog/posthog.com/contents/blog/feedback-loops.md

 Threading together feedback loops like these allows you to explore a larger sample space of solutions.

 For example, consider you're in the build phase.
-You've come up with a solution, and our building out the solution.
+You've come up with a solution, and are building out the solution.
 It may happen that you hit a technical snag.
 Now, usually, you'd look for technical solutions to a technical problem.
 However, this can sometimes be counterproductive.

 While working on [Experimentation](/docs/user-guides/experimentation) at PostHog, we decided to allow users to reuse an existing [Feature Flag](/docs/user-guides/feature-flags) to do experiments.
 This made sense because people would create the feature flag, test the A/B versions look alright, and then use that same Feature Flag in an experiment, without having to do any code changes.